 Artisan Cheese making Tour

-On Thursday, June 29th, the Culinary Guild visited two North Shore artisan cheesemakers – Wolf Meadow Farm in Amesbury MA, and Valley View Farm in Topsfield.
+On Thursday, June 29th, the Culinary Guild will be visiting two North Shore artisan cheesemakers – Wolf Meadow Farm in Amesbury and Valley View Farm in Topsfield.

 Maekha Thai Restaurant

 Seven members of the Culinary Guild of New England were treated to an evening of delicious Thai cuisine at Restaurant Maekha Thai Restaurant in Revere.
 The executive chef, Amorn Phongtong, whose background in the culinary world reaches across 25 years of experience all over the globe, was deft in utilizing fresh produce and herbs in his delicious preparation of Thai specialties.